Head and Neck Cancer

 New patients may request an appointment online to discuss head or neck cancer symptoms.

-Diagnosis of Head and Neck Cancer Symptoms at Wake Forest
+Diagnosis of Head and Neck Cancer Symptoms

 - Imaging: If your doctor suspects you have head or neck cancer symptoms, such as a mass, the first thing he or she will order is imaging tests.
 These may include: